HTML has links - PDF has Authentication

 (i) Employees are not allowed to be directly under the load.

-(ii) Only employees' essential to the operation are allowed to be in the fall zone (but not directly under the suspended load).
+(ii) Only employees' essential to the operation are allowed to be in the fall zone (but not directly under the suspended load) and the employer can demonstrate that it is infeasible for the employee to perform that operation from outside of the fall zone.
+The permissible operations are:

-(f) Boom free fall is prohibited when an employee is in the fall zone of the boom or load, and load line free fall is prohibited when an employee is directly under the load.
-See subsections (44) through (47) of this section.
+(i) Boom free fall is prohibited when an employee is in the fall zone of the boom or load, and load line free fall is prohibited when an employee is directly under the load.
+See subsections (43) through (46) of this section.

 (a) The use of cranes in which the boom is designed to free fall (live boom) is prohibited in each of the following circumstances: